Brianna Turner

-She competed for the United States women's national basketball team at the 2012 FIBA Under-17 World Championship and the 2014 FIBA Americas Under-18 Championship.
+Early life

+Turner is a native of Pearland, Texas.
+After spending her freshman season at Westbury Christian School in Houston, she graduated from Manvel High School in Manvel, Texas.

-College
+College career

 Turner played college basketball at the University of Notre Dame in Notre Dame, Indiana for the Fighting Irish.
 Turner led Notre Dame to the 2017 NCAA Division I women's basketball tournament as a #1 seed after a 30–3 regular season record.
 During a game against Purdue in the second round of the tournament, Turner ruptured her ACL and was done for the season.
 She later announced that she would miss the 2017–18 season because of the same injury.
 She returned for her final season of eligibility in 2018–19 after receiving a hardship waiver from the NCAA.